 If your roof is leaking, don’t hesitate.
-Call a reputable roofing expert that you can trust.
+Call a reputable roofing expert, such as Elmer’s Roofing, to learn how we roof.
 Get them to come to your home and do a roof inspection.
 Preferably, this would be done by a roofing contractor you or someone you trust has used before.

 Don’t procrastinate fixing a leaking roof.
-The leak is only going to get bigger and cause more damage to your home.
+The leak will only get bigger and cause more damage to the structure of your home.